camdyn-dev/diastima/README.md

 # diastima
 This is my portfolio that I made using Three.Js.
 I spent a night or so making it, and I think it turned out pretty well.

 Something that's cool that I worked in is that the planets rotate around the sun at the same rate they do in real life, relative to one another.
-What I mean by that is I coded the Earth to make a full rotation around the Sun within this project every two mintues, and set every other planet and mimic that rate.
+What I mean by that is I coded the Earth to make a full rotation around its axis within this project every two mintues, and set every other planet and mimic that rate.
 It looks roughly like this

 | Planet/Moon | IRL Time            | Website Time            |
 |-------------|---------------------|-------------------------|